Knowledge Transfer Partnerships

 - A UK registered business

-- A UK registered not-for-profit organisation (charity, community interest company, charitable incorporated organisation, a charitable company, and exempt or excepted charity, a registered charitable industrial and provident society of charitable coopoerative)
+- A UK registered not-for-profit organisation (charity, community interest company, charitable incorporated organisation, a charitable company, an exempt or excepted charity, a registered charitable industrial and provident society or charitable cooperative)

-- Public sector organisations (non-departmental public bodies/arms length bodies, the NHS, local authorities, government owned companies, nationalised industries, most trading funds and regulators)
+- Public sector organisations (non-departmental public bodies / arms length bodies, the NHS, local authorities, government owned companies, nationalised indusdtries, most trading funds and regulators)

 Each KTP is a partnership between a university and one of the above organisations.